 The Plan's financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (US GAAP) as applied to governmental units on an accrual basis.
-Under this basis, revenues are recognized in the period in which they are earned, and expenses are recognized in the period in which they are incurred.
+Under this basis, contributions and investment income are recognized in the period in which they are earned, expenses and investment losses are recognized in the period in which they are incurred, and benefit payments are recognized in the period in which payments are made.